Inside Education Abroad

 What was your biggest takeaway?

-“Love” and “humanity” by definition, will heal the world.
+Love and humanity, by definition, will heal the world.

 Any tips for students who are considering going abroad?

+Do everything in your power to study abroad.
+Resources for you exist.
 As a first-generation Latina from a low-income family, I was able to see the world through a critical lens specific to what I wanted and needed in order to redefine myself, my future, and the world around me.

 Major